 "No Kings" protest planned in Philadelphia on June 14, same day as Army parade in D.C. and Trump's birthday

-On June 14, cities across the United States are planning to host "No Kings Day" events as part of a coordinated protest against the Trump administration.
+Thousands of people are expected in Philadelphia and other cities across the United States on Saturday for "No Kings Day" events as part of a coordinated protest against the Trump administration.

+Organizers say they believe the Philadelphia demonstration will be one of the largest in the country.
+They say the city could see anywhere between 60,000 and 80,000 demonstrators.

+"Our number one priority is making sure that all of these events, especially this one, is well organized and peaceful," No Kings Protest organizer Dani Negrete said, "so we've been making sure that all of our attendees and organizers know why they're here.
+Here in Philadelphia, we're going to have a clear message that rings out across the world about the importance of this moment and the importance of standing up while our right to do that is under threat."

 Billed as a "nationwide day of defiance," organizing materials for "No Kings Day" say the protests are an opportunity for Americans to "stand together against cruelty, corruption, and authoritarianism."